Terminal 1 Awarded Leadership in Energy and Environmental Design (LEED) Silver Certification

 Caption: Accepting the award at the 42nd Annual FAC Conference are (left) Kent G. George, A.A.E., Director of Aviation; James McCluskie, Director of Planning; and Michael Pacitto, Environmental Manager.

-The FAC Environmental Award recognizes member Airports for promoting or implementing environmental projects that have a positive effect on the Florida aviation system.
+The FAC Environmental Award recognizes member Airports for promoting or implementing environmental projects that positively affect the Florida aviation system.
 This annual award is presented to both a commercial aviation airport and a general aviation airport.